 There is generally no residuality in this treatment it and will only knock down the adult moths present at the time.
 This will not treat the larval stages of the moth as they are safe in the protection of the silk cocoon.
 A wet spray treatment, known as a ‘Coarse Spray’ on account of the larger droplet size, can then be applied.
 This will be applied using a hand held sprayer.
 This will have residuality of up to a couple of months.
 This depends on factors like sunlight degrading the active ingredient, frequency of vacuuming, foot fall and the nature of the surface being treated.
 Always carry out a thorough vacuuming before treatment rather than after!

 As with all insect pests, professional Pest Controllers can use heat treatment to kill all life stages of clothes moth.
 This involves heating entire rooms up to 60 C for at least one hour.

-In very sensitive areas such as museums, larvae of a can be introduced.
-When the adult wasp develops it lays its eggs in the eggs of the clothes moth, preventing its development into larva.
+In very sensitive areas such as museums, larvae of a parasitic wasp can be introduced.
+When the adult wasp develops it lays its eggs in the eggs of the larvae of the clothes moth, preventing its development into adult.
 Synthetic pheromones can also be used to confuse the reproduction cycle in the male moths.